 I like serving this pasta dish with bucatini pasta, a thick spaghetti-like noodle with a whole in the middle, because it holds the light seafood sauce well and some gets inside the noodle as well.

-Meat from whole lobsters can also be used in place of lobster tails in the recipe, I find lobster tails are the most readily accessible.
+While I use lobster tails, meat from whole lobsters can also be used in place of lobster tails in the recipe, I find lobster tails are the most readily accessible.

 Add the tomato, garlic, thyme, tarragon, bay leaves, peppercorns, brandy and sherry, stirring, until almost all liquid is evaporated, about an additional 5 to 8 minutes.

-Bring a large pot of water to the boil; add the salt and bring back to the boil.
-Pour in the pasta and cook, stirring occasionally, until al dente, about 10 minutes.
+Bring a large pot of salted water to a boil.
+Add the pasta and cook, stirring occasionally, until al dente, about 10 minutes.
 Drain and return the pasta to the pot.

-TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES!
+TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings